catonzio/bashutils/README.md

 This repository contains utility scripts for various shells, including bash, PowerShell, and cmd.

+## Important notes
+- This repository must be placed in the home directory

 ## Repository Structure

 - `/bash`: Contains utility scripts and configuration files for the bash shell.